 Craps games can only offer double odds.
 Slots must return at least 80 percent, while video poker must return 83 percent.

 North Dakota voters approved Referred Amendment 4 in a landslide in 1976.
 That constitutional amendment created charitable gaming.
 This allowed charities to offer raffles, bingo, and blackjack.
 Sports pools and off-track betting were later added to the mix.

 The maximum bet for charitable table gaming is $25.
 Blackjack must have a minimum bet no higher than $3.
 Charities may have up to two poker nights per year.
 The maximum bet in a cash game is $1 with no more than three raises per round.
 Tournaments do not have a cap but can only return up to 90 percent of the prize pool to participants.

 There are no laws in North Dakota that address online gambling.
 Unlicensed gambling, whether it is live or offline, is illegal.
 The only form of online gaming that is approved is off-track betting.
-Daily fantasy sports appear to be considered a skill game in North Dakota as no action has ever been taken towards the activity.
+Daily fantasy sports appear to be considered a skill game in North Dakota, as no action has ever been taken toward the activity.

 North Dakota Poker Law

 North Dakota’s tribal casinos may offer poker.
 The maximum bet per round in a cash game is $50 with no more than three raises per round.
 There is no cap on tournament buy-ins.
 However, the highest poker tournament buy-in at any of the legal venues is currently $120.
 Charities may have poker nights, as described in the previous section.

 North Dakota does not seem to have a big appetite for legal sports betting.
 Two measures to approve limited forms of sports betting were soundly defeated in 2019, and lawmakers have had trouble gaining any momentum since.